 The phrase ‘people with disabilities’ includes people with physical disabilities, people who are visually impaired; people who are deaf or hard of hearing; people with specific learning difficulties, such as dyslexia, people with mental health problems and people with significant health or medical problems.

-- Students with a disability have a responsibility to disclose their disability / specific learning difficulty on their application form.
+- Students with a disability have a responsibility to disclose their disability/ specific learning difficulty and to request reasonable accommodations in assessment.

-- Once appropriate up to date relevant medical / psychological reports are provided in support of an individual’s disability, applications for funding can be made.
-Documentation may include educational psychologist reports or consultants’ letters.
-(Letters from GP’s are not acceptable in any circumstances as confirmation of disability)
+- Once appropriate, up-to-date, relevant medical/ psychological reports are provided, applications for funding can be made.
+Documentation may include educational psychologist reports or consultants letters.
+(Diagnosis from GPs are not acceptable in any circumstances as confirmation of disability).